adambard/learnxinyminutes-docs/java.html.markdown

         //
         // BigDecimal allows the programmer complete control over decimal
         // rounding.
 It is recommended to use BigDecimal with currency values
-        // and where exact decimal percision is required.
+        // and where exact decimal precision is required.
         //
         // BigDecimal can be initialized with an int, long, double or String
         // or by initializing the unscaled value (BigInteger) and scale (int).